Historic Hudson Valley: Sites

+Historic Hudson Valley also operated Kykuit, the Rockefeller estate in Pocantico Hills, owned by the National Trust for Historic Preservation, until tours were put on hiatus in January 2026.

 History

 Initial acquisitions

 John D. Rockefeller Jr. founded Sleepy Hollow Restorations in 1951 as a non-profit educational institution chartered in the state of New York.
 Now known as Historic Hudson Valley, it continues to operate under the same charter.

 Rockefeller, who had a life-long philanthropic interest in the restoration and preservation of places of historic importance, had previously provided funding for several such projects, most notably the establishment of Colonial Williamsburg in the late 1920s.

 In 1945, Rockefeller purchased Sunnyside, the home of early 19th-century author Washington Irving, from Irving's collateral descendants.
-In 1950, Rockefeller arranged transfer of title of Philipsburg Manor (which had been operated by the Historic Society of the Tarrytowns) to Sleepy Hollow Restorations.
+In 1950, Rockefeller arranged transfer of title of the Philipsburg Manor House (which had been operated by the Historic Society of the Tarrytowns) to Sleepy Hollow Restorations.
 In 1953, he acquired Van Cortlandt Manor, and brought a team of historians and architects from Colonial Williamsburg to restore it.

 Rockefeller saw in all three sites, when combined, the potential to educate the public about the history and culture of the Hudson River Valley, and having underwritten their purchase and restoration, he established Sleepy Hollow Restorations to assure their long-term preservation and continued public access.

 Expansion

-In 1984, Sleepy Hollow Restorations acquired title to the Union Church of Pocantico Hills (which contains stained glass windows by French artists Henri Matisse and Marc Chagall, given to the church by members of the Rockefeller family).
+In 1984, Sleepy Hollow Restorations acquired title to the Union Church of Pocantico Hills which contains stained glass windows by French artists Henri Matisse and Marc Chagall, given to the church by members of the Rockefeller family.

 In 1986, Sleepy Hollow Restorations acquired Montgomery Place, an historic house in Dutchess County, part of a strategy to expand the organization's influence in the Hudson River Valley beyond Westchester County.
 The geographic expansion inspired the organization to change its name the following year to Historic Hudson Valley.

-In January 2016, Historic Hudson Valley sold Montgomery Place to Bard College, returning to its original Westchester county mandate, while retaining its new name.
+In January 2016, Historic Hudson Valley sold Montgomery Place to Bard College, returning to its original Westchester County mandate, while retaining its new name.

 Kykuit, the Rockefeller estate in Pocantico Hills, had been left to the National Trust for Historic Preservation in the will of Governor Nelson A. Rockefeller, who died in 1979.
 The Rockefeller Brothers Fund leased the property from the National Trust, and in 1991, entered into a partnership with Historic Hudson Valley to operate a program of public tours, which began in 1994.

 In 1992, Historic Hudson Valley's IRS status changed from that of a private foundation to a public, not-for-profit organization.